mochajs/mocha-examples/packages/third-party-reporter/README.md

 ## Commands

-- `npm test` - run our tests using the local `.mocharc.json` config file.
-They are run from the default location (`/test`) with the reporter found in `src/my-reporter.js`.
+- `npm test` - run tests to validate `lib/my-reporter.js`
+- `npm run test:unit` - run tests to see the output of `lib/my-reporter.js` on failing tests